How to Cut a Burst Fade: Tips from Top Barbers

-The Burst Fade, sometimes referred to as The Gentlemen’s Mohawk or the South of France Haircut, is a variation of a fade that was made popular by Usher and his barber, Curtis Smith.
-As such, the style remains popular amongst those with afro hair types, and more recently, those with thicker hair of all types, with Rhys Whitehouse, Wahl Ambassador, adding: "Thicker hair allows for a more striking result."
+The Burst Fade, sometimes called the Gentleman’s Mohawk or the South of France Haircut, is a variation of a fade haircut that curves around the ear and leaves length at the back—creating a circular, mohawk-inspired silhouette.
+This standout style was made famous by Usher and his longtime barber Curtis Smith, and remains a go-to for those with afro hair types.
+More recently, it’s also become popular with clients who have thicker hair textures, as Rhys Whitehouse, Wahl Ambassador, notes: “Thicker hair allows for a more striking result.”

-"The style most commonly begins at the middle of the tip of the ear and fades in a circular motion, a bit like a sunset", according to Wez Jones, owner of Heartbreak Barber Club.
-However, like any style, execution can vary, with Kevin Luchmun, International Artistic Team Lead for Andis, sharing: “It involves blending and tapering the hair seamlessly from a shorter length on the sides and back to a longer length on top, but that being said the burst fade can be done from a particular area.”
+While it gained popularity through celebrity influence, the burst fade has deeper roots in classic barbering techniques.
+Wez Jones, owner of Heartbreak Barber Club, explains the shape: “The style most commonly begins at the middle of the tip of the ear and fades in a circular motion, a bit like a sunset.”
+Execution, however, can vary by barber and client preference.
+Kevin Luchmun, International Artistic Team Lead for Andis, adds: “It involves blending and tapering the hair seamlessly from a shorter length on the sides and back to a longer length on top, but that being said, the burst fade can be done from a particular area.”

 Lead image: Wahl